kumulustech/spinnaker-helm/README.md

     Note: If you get "Error: could not find a ready tiller pod" wait a minute and try run the command again.

     helm install --name spinnaker spinnaker/

-    Note: In some cases, (ie. on a laptop) when using Minikube, you may get an "Error: Transport is closing" message at this point as Tiller times out before Helm is able to complete the installation.
-In this case, delete minikube, start minikube and run:

-    helm init --force-upgrade --tiller-image powerhome/tiller:git-3b22ecd

 Then follow the output of the helm install.